sanglim2002/Yankees-2025-2026-Offseason-Analysis/README.md

 # Yankees-2025-2026-Offseason-Analysis

+##
-This case study by Samuel Anglim takes an analytical approach to an efficient, cost-effective offseason for the New York Yankees Baseball Club as they try to build a team to compete for their 28th World Series title.
+This case study by Samuel Anglim details to how the New York Yankees Baseball Club should construct their 2026 roster using a cost and trade-effective approach.